mariotlemes/non3GPP-WiFi/README.md

 ## Interface Y2 - Conection beetween AP and N3IWF

-The connection between AP and N3IWF will be made by veth (virtual ethernet) and the AP will be able to able to route messages between UE (wlan1 interface) and N3IWF (veth2).
+The connection between AP and N3IWF will be made by veth (virtual ethernet) and the AP will be able to able to route messages between UE-non3GPP and N3IWF.
 The ip addressing for the logical interface Y2 and the virtual interfaces are shown in the figure below:

 <p align="center">
     <img src="figs/interface-y2.png"/>